JakeKimShiba/japan-skilled-profes/src/prd.md

 ## Edge Cases & Problem Scenarios
 - **Potential Obstacles**: Users may not understand specific visa terminology or point criteria
 - **Edge Case Handling**: Tooltips explaining technical terms, helpful validation messages
-- **Technical Constraints**: Ensuring calculations match official immigration criteria
+- **Technical Constraints**: Ensuring calculations match official immigration criteria for all three visa types

 ## Implementation Considerations
-- **Scalability Needs**: Potential to add multiple visa types or update point criteria if regulations change
+- **Scalability Needs**: Potential to add more detailed visa information or update point criteria if regulations change
-- **Testing Focus**: Verify calculation accuracy against official examples
+- **Testing Focus**: Verify calculation accuracy against official examples for each visa type
 - **Critical Questions**: How frequently do visa point criteria change?
 Should the app store user data?

 ## Reflection
-- This solution uniquely combines official information with an intuitive calculator, making complex visa requirements accessible
+- This solution uniquely combines official information with an intuitive calculator, making complex visa requirements accessible across multiple visa types
-- We've assumed users have basic information about their qualifications readily available
+- We've assumed users know which visa category (Technical, Research, Business) is most appropriate for their profession
-- Making this exceptional would involve providing personalized recommendations for improving points in specific categories
+- Making this exceptional would involve providing personalized recommendations for improving points in specific categories based on the selected visa type